-In 1997 we started our first online shop, Mycolabs Vienna, where we distributed material for grow magic mushrooms at home.
-Those were very fructiferous years, and then the space became little, then in 2007 we had to move out.
+In 1997 we started our first online shop, Mycolabs Vienna, where we distributed material for growing magic mushrooms at home.
+Those were very fructiferous years, and then the space became little, so in 2007 we had to move out.
 We moved to Innsbruck, this beautiful city between the Alps of Tirol.
-That same year we founded the MRCA, and under its flag we kept selling our products through the Internet, including a wide selection of scientific material, as microscopes and advanced culture media.
+That same year we founded the MRCA, and under its flag we continued selling our products through the Internet, including a wide selection of scientific material, as microscopes and advanced culture media.

-More recently in 2012, we decided to create a new business, the Mushroom Production Center GmbH, through which we try to supply the Austrian farmers and from which we would like to coordinate the production and the marketing of fresh edible mushrooms in this region, under the trademark Tyroler Glückspilze.
-On the new webpage we also offer a wide range of products for home growers, from ‘all-made’ or ‘ready-to-grow’ kits to supplies for big-scale production.
+More recently in 2012, we decided to create a new business, the Mushroom Production Center GmbH, with which we try to supply the Austrian farmers and from where we would like to coordinate the production and the marketing of fresh edible mushrooms in this region, under the trademark Tyroler Glückspilze.
+In our new webpage we also offer a wide range of products for home growers, from ‘ready-to-grow’ or DIY kits to supplies for big-scale production.

-Actually we own more than 800m2 for the production and inoculation of mushroom substrates and our team consists of 10 people, without include grade students that can develop here their internships and projects.
+Currently we own more than 800m2 for the production and inoculation of mushroom substrates and our team consists of 10 people, without including grade students that can develop here their internships and projects.

 How many species do you supply?

-In our fridges and in the liquid nitrogen tanks from the MRCA we conserve more than 490 species and strains, 15 of which are offered commercially after have been selected and studied because its nutritional or therapeutic properties.
+In our fridges and in the liquid nitrogen tanks from the MRCA we conserve more than 490 species and strains, 15 of which are offered commercially after proper selection and study regarding its nutritional or therapeutic properties.
 Moreover, we are proud to own a long list of species, subspecies and strains of magic mushrooms (Psilocybe ssp.).